JJLindsay/theBigNerdRanch/README.md

 might need.
 </li>
 <li>
-<b>Criminal Intent (large on-going app)</b> - A basic app that exists to demo fragments using the support library over the built
+<b>Criminal Intent* (large on-going app)</b> - A basic app that exists to demo fragments using the support library over the built
 in fragment class.
 Currently, this app displays a fragment with a simple edit text widget.
 </li>
 </ol>

+<b>*</b> For uploading, Criminal Intent has been stripped down to the bare basic files.